Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 Then another thought flashed in his mind.
 Trouble befell her when she could not think clearly, when, overwhelmed by emotions, she blindly obeyed her own deep and groundless fears.
 He promised Musee he would take care of her; no, he decided he would protect her because he had laid that duty upon himself willingly although at times she could be a nuisance.

 There was a commotion behind his back.
 "He, too, is from that Riese Maxia!
-He wields the power of Spirits… Abomination!"
+He has a mana lobe… Abomination!"

 The police called to order in vain.
-Someone aimed a blow at him, the king crushed his wind-pipe with his palm, span around to disarm another bawler when the man who heretofore did not seem to pay attention to anyone but the dying woman in his arms, leapt up and pushed him to the ground.
+Someone aimed a blow at him, the king crushed his wind-pipe with his palm, span around to disarm another loudmouth when the man who heretofore did not seem to pay attention to anyone but the dying woman in his arms, pushed him to the ground.
 The bullet, aimed at Gaius, hit him in the back.
 As the stranger fell on top of him, the king heard a faint whisper.

 "Get out of here, I beg you, Your Majesty…"